ahall56/Differential-Drive-Robot/README.md

 - Develop Function for turn state sections to intake a target heading to simplify and reduce code
 - Develop Function for drive state sections to intake a speed to simplify and reduce code

+## Romi_Kinematics
+This additional document includes a assignment that defines and models Romi's Kinematics.
+This model includes simulations of Romi in both closed and open loop.
 ## Team Members
 - Aiden D. Hall
 - Gerardo Tapia-Onate